Jesus commands us to love our neighbors

 The Foodbank – the only one of its kind in the area – nourishes the hunger relief efforts of the community through the acquisition and distribution of food to people who are hungry throughout Montgomery, Greene and Preble counties.

-Westminster supports The Foodbank through our monthly hunger offerings of non-perishable food items and monetary gifts on the first Sunday of the month and the proceeds from the Garden Surplus Table (located in Fellowship Hall following worship during the growing season).
+Westminster supports The Foodbank through our monthly hunger offerings of non-perishable food items and monetary gifts on the first Sunday of the month and the proceeds from the "From the Garden" table (located in Fellowship Hall following worship during the growing season).

 For more information and to find out how to volunteer visit www.thefoodbankdayton.org.

 Being a downtown church, we see many people in need walk through our doors each week.
 The majority of our funds for the needy are used to assist people in need to acquire birth certificates and state identification cards needed to access state and federal services and to enroll children in school.
 A special offering to support this ministry is received on the fourth Sunday of Advent.
 This volunteer-run program is on Tuesday afternoons from 1:00 to 3:30 p.m.
 Clients seeking assistance should bring a document with their Social Security number on it or a current utility or medical bill.

 Done in a Day

 In addition to supporting the ministries above, Westminster provides opportunities for members and friends to spend a Saturday working with other agencies and non-profit ministries in our community through a program we call Done in a Day or DID.
 Twice a year (check the Upcoming Events page), interested individuals meet in Fellowship Hall at 8:15 a.m.
 After introductory comments and instructions, members head out to a local work site.